Launched November 6, 2012

 In compressor mining—the most dangerous of all mining practices—older teenagers and slight young men descend in deep pits filled to the surface with muddy water.
 Breathing through a tube attached to a compressor on the surface, they work in the watery darkness, filling bags of ore that are hauled to the surface.
 Sometimes miners die when the sides of the pits collapse, and they are buried alive.

 Child miners risk injury and death and face long-term health problems caused by back-breaking labor, exposure to dust and chemicals and, worst of all, mercury poisoning.
-Child labor is against the law in the Philippines, but is nonetheless rampant.
-The United Nations Environment Program estimates that more than 18,000 women and young children work in the Philippine gold mines.
+Child labor is against the law in the Philippines and Indonesia, but is nonetheless rampant—it is often the parents who are putting their own children to risk.
 The U.N.
 International Labor Organization is trying to eliminate child labor, but without the support of local officials, it is an almost impossible task.